ubcecon/ECON622/syllabus.md

 practice (and will not be weighed identically) Assume you will get the full participation mark if you rarely miss class.

+Students may work together on assignments, but each student should write their own answers.
+If you work closely together with someone and consquently have very similar code, you should state with whom you worked on your assignment.

+The use of generative AI tools such as GitHub Copilot or ChatGPT is allowed as long as you disclose their use.

 The final project topics are very open, and the main criteria is that you either (1) learn/use/apply a computational tool to a research topic of your interest or (2) contribute to an open-source